-Following the introduction of the package, total emissions of nitrogen oxides (NOx) and particulate matter (PM) are predicted to increase under both the 'With Policy' and 'Without Policy' scenarios over the 60-year appraisal period.
-This is due to an increase in traffic flows and emissions as congestion is reduced following the inclusion of the proposed bypasses.
-Emissions are anticipated to reduce within the bypassed settlements as users are encouraged to transfer to more sustainable modes and a proportion of traffic transfers onto the proposed bypass, reducing through traffic within the settlements.
-The package is predicted to increase both NOx and PM of 2.5 microns or less (PM2.5) emissions by four tonnes in the 'With Policy' Scenario; and NOx by 46 tonnes and PM2.5 emissions by 19 tonnes in the 'Without Policy' Scenario, over the 60-year appraisal period.
-There are however opportunities for the transport interventions to promote and facilitate sustainable travel and assist in reducing transport related air pollution along the corridor.
+Following the introduction of the package, total emissions of nitrogen oxides (NOx) and particulate matter (PM) are predicted to decrease, under both the 'With Policy' and 'Without Policy' scenarios over the 60-year appraisal period.
+This is due to a decrease in traffic flows and emissions as a result of the potential interventions, which are anticipated to reduce congestion as users are encouraged to transfer to more sustainable modes and reduced emissions from low emission vehicles which would benefit from new alternative refuelling infrastructure along the A96 Trunk Road.
+The package is predicted to decrease NOx by one tonne and PM of 2.5 microns or less (PM{2.5}) emissions by two tonnes in the 'With Policy' Scenario; and NOx by eight tonnes and PM{2.5} emissions by three tonnes in the 'Without Policy' Scenario, over the 60-year appraisal period.

-Due to the overall scale of the required infrastructure, this package has the potential to have a moderate negative effect on the physical environment (i.e. the water environment, biodiversity and habitats, landscape, historic environment, geology and soils and agricultural and forestry) during construction and operation.
-Such impacts could either be direct such as demolition/land loss/habitat loss, or indirect such as impacts on setting or views and would be largely dependent on the alignment of the bypasses and location of the various interventions.
-Furthermore, there could be additional negative effects on the environment, depending on the alignment of the bypasses and the design of any required structures.
+The physical works associated with implementing the package, including new active travel, road safety, electric vehicle and public transport infrastructure, have the potential to have an overall minor to moderate negative effect on the physical environment (i.e. the water environment, biodiversity and habitats, landscape, the historic environment, geology and soils, and agriculture and forestry) during construction and operation.
+Such impacts could either be direct, such as demolition/land loss/habitat loss, or indirect such as impacts on setting or views and would depend on the siting of the interventions.
 Mitigation could be incorporated where appropriate, such as landscaping and tree planting to reduce impacts on the landscape or biodiversity.
-Impacts during construction are likely to be short term and temporary and could be mitigated.
+Impacts during construction are likely to be short-term and temporary and could be mitigated.